Information For University Representatives

 Annual Phuket University Fair

-Both in 2017 and 2018, nearly 500 students and around 100 university representatives attended the fair, making it the largest university related event in Phuket.
+In each of the past three years, nearly 500 students and around 100 university representatives attended the fair, making it the largest university related event in Phuket.
 Following the fair you can either remain in Phuket for a bit of rest, or take the 30-minute drive to the international airport and immediately fly on to your next destination.
 In addition to BISP students, United World College, Head Start, QSI, KISP Academy and BCIS international students, along with local English speaking Thai students, will be invited.
 BISP will advertise the event across the island.

 Since it is low season in Phuket, excellent hotels have very attractive rates – much cheaper than remaining in Bangkok for the weekend.
 We will be negotiating rates with some local hotels.
 Not only will you be able to see over many excellent students, you can save your institution some money by coming to Phuket!